-Here is a tip to help you decide how much ‘stuff’ to stuff into your backpack:
+Tips to help decide how much ‘stuff’ to stuff into your backpack:

 When readying for travel, a hike, a camping expedition, a bug-out-bag or emergency kit, here’s a tip to determine if you’re over-packing or being efficient.

-1. Take ALL of your gear that you intend to haul along with you in your backpack, and spread it all out on the floor or on the ground in front of you.
+1. Take ALL of your gear that you intend to haul along with you in your backpack.
+Spread it all out on the floor or on the ground in front of you.

 2. Think about each individual item and ask yourself, is it essential?